2026 Fidelity Life Insurance Review

 This whole life policy allows you to borrow against the accrued cash value of your policy to meet your financial needs.
 If a policy lapses, the policyholder may receive the net cash surrender value, not the full accumulated cash value.
 Loans and fees reduce the amount.

-Fidelity Life’s whole life policy is recommended for those over 50 with lifelong dependents who want coverage with a guaranteed death benefit and final expenses coverage.
-Whole life insurance policies accrue cash value that policyholders can borrow against, so they are a good option if you want a policy that allows you to save.
+Fidelity Life's whole life policy suits applicants over 50 with lifelong dependents who need permanent coverage, a guaranteed death benefit and help with final expenses.
+The policy builds cash value you can borrow against, a plus if you want coverage that doubles as a savings tool.

 Final Expense Insurance Options